 First, I am interested in the aesthetics of forms of culture that are often not ascribed with artistic intention or value -- what makes for a good wrestling performance, say, or how do we look at the issue of media violence differently if we see video games as a medium capable of exploring ethical issues (Jenkins, 2006).
 Our culture’s tendency to dismiss popular culture (or to read it on high culture terms) cuts us off as teachers and academics from forms of expression and experiences that are valued by our students.
 So, we need to develop frameworks that allow us to distinguish between good and bad works of popular media and respect the goals and traditions of their creators and the intelligence of their audiences.

-Angela Ndalianis is Research Professor in Media and Entertainment.
-Her research focuses on entertainment culture (films, video games, television, VR, comic books and theme parks) and the history of media technologies and how they mediate our experience of the world around us.
-Her expertise is in the transformative nature of media technologies – past and present – and how technologies impact on embodiment, the senses and perception.
-Her research focuses on the transhistorical and transcultural manifestation of the baroque as a perceptual regime driven by technological innovation.
+Angela Ndalianis is Director of the Centre for Transformative Media Technologies at Swinburne University.
+Her research focuses on entertainment media (film, TV, comics, theme parks), their histories, and how technologies impact on embodiment, the senses and perception.
+Her expertise also extends to the transhistorical and transcultural manifestation of the baroque as a perceptual regime driven by technological innovation.

 Henry Jenkins is the Provost’s Professor of Communication, Journalism, Cinematic Art and Education at the University of Southern California and the founder and former director of the MIT Comparative Media Studies Program.
 He is the author/editor of more than 17 books on various aspects of media and popular culture.